forest-snow/CMSC828L/Problem Set 2/README.md

 * An explanation of how/why your network's shape and layer choices, your loss function, and your activation function are correct

 * Anything else you did that would convince us that you know what you're doing

+* Do not submit the data after you split it etc., or a saved version of your model.

+* Do not include trash files in your submission (_MACOSX directories, .git file, .trash files, etc.)

 # Allowed dependencies